 How does threat intelligence work?

-Threat intelligence works by collecting and analyzing information about potential or current attacks that threaten an organization.
+Threat intelligence works by collecting, analyzing, and interpreting information about potential or current attacks that threaten an organization.
 It looks at issues like who is attacking you, what their motivations and capabilities are, and what techniques they’re using.
 The goal is to arm organizations with actionable insights they can use to protect themselves better and respond more effectively to cyber threats.

 What are the types of threat intelligence?

-Strategic threat intelligence provides a broad overview of global cyber threats and trends.
+Strategic threat intelligence is high level information on changing risks that isn’t too technical.
 It focuses on long-term, high-level insights into the strategies and tactics of threat actors.
-It’s meant for decision-makers who need to understand the wider landscape of threats to shape their organization’s cybersecurity strategy.
+This enables executives and decision-makers who need to understand the wider landscape of threats to shape their organization’s cybersecurity strategy and align with business goals.

-Operational threat intelligence provides detailed insights about specific cyber threats and how they operate.
-This information includes indicators of compromise (IOCs), tactics, techniques, and procedures (TTPs) used by threat actors.
+This level tends to fall between strategic and tactical levels; operational threat intelligence provides detailed insights relevant to ongoing cyber security operations, specific cyber threats, and how they operate.
+This information includes indicators of compromise (IOCs) and tactics, techniques, and procedures (TTPs) used by threat actors.
 It aids cybersecurity teams in preparing for, detecting, and responding to these threats.
+It also enables the broader security team to strengthen defenses across people, processes, and/or technology.

 What is the threat intelligence lifecycle?